AzizDulaijan/DEND-Data-Modeling-with-Postgres/README.md

     ON CONFLICT DO NOTHING
 ```
 insert into artists table:
+Note: when artists change location there shouldn't be duplicates.
 ```sql
     INSERT INTO artists (artist_id, name, location, latitude, longitude) VALUES (%s, %s, %s, %s, %s)